thisisdevelopment/laravel-base-dev/README.md

 This is the main entry point for generating everything.
 It takes a number of (optional) arguments:
 ```
   -a, --all             Generate all related files
+      --namespace       The root namespace the domain should be part of.
+Default: Domain
       --model           generate model
       --repository      generate repository interface
       --exception       generate exception